JaccobStanton/FieldDock/README.md

-# React Admin Dashboard
+# FieldDock Dashboard

-Completed React Admin Dashboard Repo
+Main Dashboard for FieldDock Project, built with ReactJS, Material UI ect...
+This version does not contain the sidebar